Sermon for 3rd Sunday of Eastertide – Cycle C Homily

 The Lord is risen indeed!
 Alleluia!
 Alleluia!

 The celebration of Resurrection is the first feast that early Christians ever celebrated.
-In fact it was such a powerful event that they […]
+In fact it was such a powerful event that […]

 Continue reading